3 Mindset Shifts to Build Resiliency

 For example, in addition to their daughter's five day hospitalization being completely free, one American family living in a small village near Trento, Italy was delighted to find that fresh goat milk was readily available and at a much lower cost than the expensive processed dairy-free baby formula she'd had to buy for her highly allergic baby in the United States.

-This period of your life is but a chapter of many, though it might seem like it will last forever.
+Your self-care is fundamental.
 It's not selfish to pace and nourish yourself; it's the most loving thing you can do for your family.

-Prioritize balance in your life.
+Prioritize restorative activities.
 Start interviewing as soon as possible for qualified babysitters or helpers who are undaunted and willing to be trained to care for your child, even if an emergency arises.
 Once this system is in place, start planning adult time.
 And, when you do get that time, be sure it's with people who light you up!

-You can hear a little more about how I use the Core Energy coaching process in working with adult patients, their partners, and parents of kids with healthcare challenges here on the Mindful Expat podcast with Dr. Dana Nelson.
+You can hear a little more about how I use the Core Energy coaching process in working with both parents of kids with healthcare challenges and parents who are experiencing their own health challenges abroad on the Mindful Expat podcast with Dr. Dana Nelson.